argovis/argovis_deployment/README.md

  - Delete / recreate application: `helm uninstall argovis` / `helm install argovis ./argovis`
  - Undo last update: `helm rollback argovis`

+### Deploy to Swarm

+In the event that Argovis must be deployed to an environment where a managed Kubernetes service isn't available, we also provide a script to deploy services and containers to Docker Swarm.
+Read `swarm-deploy.sh` and make sure image tags and environment variables are up to date, and deploy to a host with sufficient resources and Docker installed with `bash swarm-deploy.sh`.